A Realtors Guide to Organizing Your Day

 10. Tidy Up Before Bedtime

 Leaving dishes in the sink overnight leads to regret in the morning.
 Load and run the dishwasher; it’s a better option.
 Pick up toys and put them in their bin.
-Hang up any clothing laying around or put them in the hamper for washing.
+Hang up any clothing lying around or put them in the hamper for washing.
 Hang up any towels to dry in the bathroom, wipe down countertops and put any beauty and bath products away.
 Don’t start the new day looking at yesterday’s clutter.

 Most people can benefit from incorporating these tips into a daily routine.
 Once you do it for a month, it will become a habit you will not want to break!
 Don’t be surprised if you wonder why you didn’t do it sooner.